 - In a medium bowl, place all the dry ingredients: flour, ground ginger, cinnamon, and nutmeg.
 Using a whisk sift all the ingredients together.
 Sift with the whisk until everything is distributed evenly.

-- In a small bowl, place 2 tsp baking soda.
-Add in 1 TBSP from the boiling water, and stir well.
+- In a small bowl, place 2 teaspoon baking soda.
+Add in 1 tablespoon from the boiling water, and stir well.
 It will bubble and then stop fizzing.

 - Mix in the baking soda mixture, and then finish by mixing in the rest of the flour mixture.
 Continue folding over until everything is distributed.